ta-vivo/ta-vivo-audit-log/README.md

 # Ta-vivo audit log

-This is a service to save log history like check update, integration test request and much more of Ta-vivo APP write in Golang.
+This is a service to save log history like check updates, integration test requests and much more of Ta-vivo APP, written in Golang.

 ## Get started